wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 ## Admin user credentials

-The tools allow you to provide user name and password directly in your question.
+The tools allow you to provide user name and password required to interact with a WildFly server directly in your question.
 You can set the user name and password in the tool shell command using the system properties `-Dorg.wildfly.user.name=<user name>` and `-Dorg.wildfly.user.password=<user password>`

 ```